NivenNN/GameOfThrones_Mania/README.md

 # GameOfThrones_Mania

 This app gives the user opportunities to read quotes from various characters from the Game of Thrones(GOT) franchise.
-GOT is a popular series world wide and this app definitely will defintely have a large fan base to tap into.
+GOT is a popular series world wide and the avid supporters are always looking for captions for their posts and this is where this app will defintely have a large fan base to tap into.

 I made use of a free api for the GOT quotes which can be found at https://github.com/shevabam/game-of-thrones-quotes-api